Cliff Lewis (linebacker)

-Clifford Sylvester Lewis (born November 9, 1959) is a former linebacker in the National Football League (NFL).
+Clifford Sylvester Lewis (born November 9, 1959) is an American former professional football linebacker in the National Football League (NFL).

 Biography

 Lewis was born Clifford Sylvester Lewis on November 9, 1959, in Brewton, Alabama.

 Career

-Lewis was drafted by the Green Bay Packers in the twelfth round of the 1981 NFL Draft and played four seasons with the team.
+Lewis was selected by the Green Bay Packers in the twelfth round of the 1981 NFL draft and played four seasons with the team.
 He played at the collegiate level at the University of Southern Mississippi.